Who are you?

 What is recovered memory therapy?
 Why do you oppose it?

 Recovered memory therapy is any attempt by a therapist to retrieve allegedly repressed (or “dissociated”) memories hidden in a patient’s mind.
 Multiple therapeutic techniques commonly employed during this search can result in the patient “recalling” convincing, detailed false memories, especially when the therapist (unintentionally or otherwise) uses leading questions and prodding to steer the conversation toward their pre-existing beliefs.
 When the therapist holds odd beliefs, their patients can “recover” memories of events as ridiculous as alien abduction.
-Methods such as hypnosis and guided imagery may have valid use in other contexts, but when employed by therapists seeking to uncover forgotten memories, the results are often disastrous.
+Methods such as hypnosis, guided imagery, and EMDR may have valid use in other contexts, but when employed by therapists seeking to uncover forgotten memories, the results are often disastrous.

-Contrary to established, mainstream science, these proponents allege that repressed memories are not subject to the ordinary processes of remembering, forgetting, and alteration over time.
+Contrary to established, mainstream science, these proponents allege that traumatic memories are not subject to the ordinary processes of remembering, forgetting, and alteration over time.
 Instead, these memories are believed to remain crystal clear -- locked in the sufferer’s subconscious -- while still manifesting as anxiety and depression.
-The most extreme childhood trauma cases, some therapists claim, could even cause the personality to split, in a condition initially called “Multiple Personality Disorder” and later renamed “Dissociative Identity Disorder.”
+The most extreme childhood trauma cases, some therapists claim, could even cause the personality to split, in a condition initially called “multiple personality disorder” and later renamed “dissociative identity disorder.”

-The purpose of recovered memory therapy is typically to discover the “root cause” of a patient’s presenting psychological symptoms, such as anxiety or depression.
+The purpose of recovered memory therapy is typically to discover the “root cause” of a patient’s psychological symptoms.
 By digging up supposed “repressed” traumas suffered by the patient, the proponents of recovered memory therapy argue, the true “cause” of their psychological affliction can be discovered.
 Only then can healing begin, they claim.
 In reality, patients undergoing this type of therapy typically end up with more severe mental health problems than the symptoms that prompted them to seek therapy in the first place.

 What's the harm if some people believe in these practices?